vpominchuk/vue-infinite-scroll/README.md

 ### Properties
 `active`: Boolean

-`distance`: String - distance from the bottom side of the page when component will fire @process event to load the content.
+`distance`: String - distance from the bottom side of the page when component fires @process event to load the content.
 "200px" is a good enough, but you can choose any other value.

 `auto-load`: Boolean - fire @process event on component mount